-Project road starts from Thandiani Chowk on Abbottabad ~ Murree road and terminates at Thandiani Top near PTV station.
+Project road starts from Thandiani Chowk on Abbottabad \sim Murree road and terminates at Thandiani Top near PTV station.
 Length of project road is 24.4 Km.
-Presently existing road is 5m ~ 7m wide bituminous road, which is not in good condition.
+Presently existing road is 5m \sim 7m wide bituminous road, which is not in good condition.

 The project is basically the construction of two lane standard road as per C & W Department Standards from Thandiani Chowk on Abbottabad ~ Murree road to Thandiani Top.
 Project road passes through various population centers i.e. Nawansehr, Ghumanwan, Rawalkot, Kalapani and Thandiani.
 The whole project alignment passes through hilly / mountainous terrain.
-The scope of project is to construct two lane standard road as per C & W Department Standards3.
+The scope of project is to construct two lane standard road as per C & W Department Standards (As per C&W standards, 2 lane carriageway width under adaptation is 7.30 meters, 6.1 meters and 5.1 meters, so proposed X-section is as per C&W Standards).
 Project also involves replacement of existing slab / pipe culverts with new culverts.
 Details of the project are given below: